msdeepak052/dummy/PV_PVC.md

 Pod
 ```

+## Reclaiming

+When a user is done with their volume, they can delete the PVC objects from the API that allows reclamation of the resource.
+The reclaim policy for a PersistentVolume tells the cluster what to do with the volume after it has been released of its claim.
+Currently, volumes can either be Retained, Recycled, or Deleted.

+## Retain

+The Retain reclaim policy allows for manual reclamation of the resource.
+When the PersistentVolumeClaim is deleted, the PersistentVolume still exists and the volume is considered "released".
+But it is not yet available for another claim because the previous claimant's data remains on the volume.
+An administrator can manually reclaim the volume with the following steps.

+    Delete the PersistentVolume.
+The associated storage asset in external infrastructure still exists after the PV is deleted.
+    Manually clean up the data on the associated storage asset accordingly.
+    Manually delete the associated storage asset.

+If you want to reuse the same storage asset, create a new PersistentVolume with the same storage asset definition.
+## Delete

+For volume plugins that support the Delete reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure.
+Volumes that were dynamically provisioned inherit the reclaim policy of their StorageClass, which defaults to Delete.
+The administrator should configure the StorageClass according to users' expectations; otherwise, the PV must be edited or patched after it is created.
+See Change the Reclaim Policy of a PersistentVolume.

+## Recycle
+>Warning:
+- The Recycle reclaim policy is deprecated.
+Instead, the recommended approach is to use dynamic provisioning.

+If supported by the underlying volume plugin, the Recycle reclaim policy performs a basic scrub (rm -rf /thevolume/*) on the volume and makes it available again for a new claim.

 ### Interview answer in one sentence

 > **PV is cluster storage, PVC is a user's request for storage, and StorageClass enables dynamic provisioning so that Kubernetes can automatically provision the underlying storage and create the corresponding PV instead of an administrator manually creating PVs.**